19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (2) Any sum required to be deposited under subsection (1) shall be paid in legal tender or by a bank draft or a certified cheque.

-(3) If a candidate is not nominated as a candidate for election or if, after the deposit is made, the candidate withdraws his candidature under section 32, the deposit shall be returned to the person by whom the deposit was made.
+(3) If a candidate is not nominated as a candidate for election, if an election in an electoral division has wholly failed or if, after the deposit is made, the candidate withdraws his candidature under section 32, the deposit shall be returned to the person by whom the deposit was made.

 [10/2010 wef 01/07/2010]